LaProp: Separating Momentum and Adaptivity in Adam: Introduction

 \section{Introduction}

-Modern deep learning research and application has become increasingly time consuming due to the need to train and evaluate large models on large-scale problems, where the training may take weeks or even months to complete.
-This makes the study of optimization of neural networks one of the most important fields of research \cite{ruder2016overview, sun2019optimization}.
-At the core of the research lies the study of optimizers, i.e., the algorithms by which the parameters of neural networks are updated.
-Especially, since the widely used optimization algorithm \adam\ was proposed and became widely used, various modifications of \adam\ have been proposed to overcome the difficulties encountered by \adam\ in specific cases \cite{Reddi2018convergence, liu2019variance, loshchilov2017fixing, Luo2019AdaBound}.
-Nevertheless, none of them have shown consistent improvement over \adam\ on all tasks, and the mechanism behind the optimizers remains vague.
+Modern deep learning research and application have become increasingly time-consuming due to the need to train and evaluate large models on large-scale problems, where the training can take weeks or even months to complete.
+This makes the study of optimization of neural networks an important field of research \cite{ruder2016overview, sun2019optimization}.
+At the core of the research lies the optimizers, i.e.~the algorithms by which the parameters of neural networks are updated.
+Since the optimizer \adam\ was proposed and became widely used, various modifications of \adam\ have also been proposed to overcome the difficulties encountered in specific cases \cite{Reddi2018convergence, liu2019variance, loshchilov2017fixing, Luo2019AdaBound, chen2018closing}.
+Nevertheless, none of them have shown consistent improvement over \adam\ on all tasks without using additional hyperparameters, and the mechanism behind remains vague.